slackapi/node-slack-sdk/migration_guide_v4.md

 ### Constructor

-*  The `slackAPIUrl` option has been renamed to `slackApiUrl`.
-It was confusing to see two acronyms directly next to each other, but with different casing.
+*  The `slackAPIUrl` option has been renamed to `slackApiUrl` to improve readability.
 *  The `dataStore` option has been removed.
+See the [DataStore v3.x Migration Guide](https://github.com/slackapi/node-slack-sdk/wiki/DataStore-v3.x-Migration-Guide).
 *  The `useRtmConnect` option now has a default value of `true`.
 We recommend querying for additional data using a `WebClient` after this client is connected.
 If that doesn't help, then you can set this option to `false`.
 *  The `socketFn` option has been removed.
 If you used this option to implement proxy support, use the new `agent`